 “In the old days,” writes archivist and author John Buchanan, “the Continentals probably would have fled.”
 But, as Wayne Bodle writes in The Valley Forge Winter: Civilians and Soldiers in War, after their six months of training in the mud and snow of Valley Forge, Washington’s troops became imbued with “a deeper identification with and pride in their craft.”

-"The Prussian Nobleman Who Helped Save the American Revolution," by Erick Trickey, April 26, 2017, Smithsonian.
+"The Prussian Nobleman Who Helped Save the American Revolution," by Erick Trickey, April 26, 2017.
+Smithsonian Magazine.